Venkyjo/website/README.md

     <section>
         <h2>About Us</h2>
-        <p>Learn more about our mission, values, and the team behind this one-of-a-kind website.</p>
+        <p>Learn more about our mission, values, and the team behind this one-of-a-kind website.
+        and Learn how to create unique websites using HTML,CSS,JS.</p>
     </section>

     <section class="cta">